The Causes of Imbalance

 Examples incldue: chronic inflammation, nervous system dysregulation, and trauma-altered neurodevelopment.

-Trauma doesn’t just live in our mind as a memory, it lives in our cells.
+• Trauma doesn’t just live in our mind as a memory, it lives in our cells, in our energetic body.

-This cause acknowledges the inherited weight of generational survival: family histories shaped by war, oppression, poverty, displacement, addiction, or silence.
+This cause acknowledges the inherited weight of generational survival: family histories shaped by war, oppression, poverty, displacement, addiction, and silence.

 Examples include: inherited trauma, survival adaptations, and generational grief.